Introduction to Timber Framing

 - Building a pair of timber horses

 The timber horse is a traditional joiner apprentice’s project for learning and practicing the methods you will use in timber framing.
-You will practice the joints required for our actual timber frame.
+You will practice the joints required for an actual timber frame structure.
 Plus, you’ll be building an essential tool, the timber horse.
 These timber horses work well in the shop or on site and provide a sturdy yet mobile base to do your layout as well as cut, and chop the joinery.

 Mortise and tenon joinery is the go-to joint for timber framing and other woodworking such as furniture making.
 This versatile joint has many variations and applications.
 You’ll practice cutting these joints by hand to better understand the design considerations for using them in timber framing.